sinclairzx81/typescript.api/readme.md

 tsapi.reset()
 ```

-Additionally, It is possible to specify reset with the following options.
+Additionally, It is possible to specify reset with the following options. all of which are optional.

 ```javascript